aws-samples/aws-dotnet-ecs-containers-observability/README.md

 ## Introduction
 This sample application is designed to demonstrate how to instrument .NET applications using OpenTelemetry.
-It should be used alongside the [.NET Observability with OpenTelemetry blog series.](https://aws.amazon.com/blogs/dotnet/net-observability-with-opentelemetry-part-1-metrics-using-amazon-prometheus-and-amazon-grafana/) blog series for optimal understanding and integration with AWS services.
+It should be used alongside the [.NET Observability with OpenTelemetry blog series](https://aws.amazon.com/blogs/dotnet/net-observability-with-opentelemetry-part-1-metrics-using-amazon-prometheus-and-amazon-grafana/) for optimal understanding and integration with AWS services.

 ## Getting Started